By Shiven Sharma

 Filzah Belal is a final year undergraduate law student at National Law University and Judicial Academy, Assam.

 For decades now, the illegal immigration of Bangladeshis into India’s North-Eastern State of Assam has been a cause of conflict.
-This high rate of influx led to an exponential growth of immigrants into Assam.
-What led to the Assam Agitation was the Assamese belief that such an influx posed a threat to their cultural identity.
+The exponential growth of immigrants in Assam, combined with the belief that the immigrants posed a threat to the Assamese cultural identity, culminated in the Assam Agitation.